 Only the direct materials cost is a variable cost that fluctuates with revenue levels, and so is an undisputed component of the cost of goods sold.
 Direct labor can be considered a fixed cost, rather than a variable cost, since a certain amount of staffing is required in the production area, irrespective of production levels.

 Nonetheless, direct labor is considered a part of the cost of goods sold.
 Factory overhead is a largely fixed cost, and is allocated to the number of units produced in a period.
+Selling and administrative costs are not included in the cost of goods sold; instead, they are charged to expense as incurred.

 There are several ways to calculate COGS.
 At the least accurate level, it can be a simple calculation of adding purchases to beginning inventory and then subtracting ending inventory, though that approach requires an accurate ending inventory count.
 A more accurate method is to track each inventory item as it moves through the warehouse and production areas, and assign costs at a unit level.